 - goes against the basic realities about evil and suffering that we encounter and experience in everyday life (i.e., as good parents we would never internationally let our kids physically suffer.
 If they are sick, we take them to the doctor.
 However, a fully sovereign God seems to have no problem letting his kids suffer and die)

 - falls short of imitating the beautiful, loving, sacrificial, and self-emptying character/nature of God as demonstrated by His Son incarnate, Jesus Christ.

-Regardless of why you might think evil came in to being and continues to be “allowed” to exist in our world, Jesus of Nazareth, who was the fullness of Gods presence and very being on earth, considered evil to be nothing short of an ENEMY who was at complete opposition to the things of God.
-Jesus believed and acted as though this evil Kingdom had an agenda of its own apart from God’s agenda.
+Without laying out my own elaborate personal theodicy here, the one absolute take-away that we will be forced to embrace after examining this “Jesus” of the New Testament is this: regardless of why you might think evil came in to being, and/or why it continues to be “allowed” to exist in our world, Jesus of Nazarethbelieved and acted as though this evil Kingdom had an agenda of its own apart from God’s agenda.
 And God incarnate came to COMPLETELY DESTROY evil’s destructive works.

 What the New Testament reveals is that in order for Jesus to establish His father’s Kingdom, Jesus had to first kick out an unwelcome kingdom that was already present and reigning over the earth.
 That kingdom, as testified by Jesus’s life and teaching, was the kingdom of Satan.
 (Matthew 12:22-32).